aipie/bike-share/README.md

 ## Recommendations:
 Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:

+Increased Marketing Efforts in Negative Growth Periods: The months where growth dropped significantly (December and October) could be targeted for special promotions, re-engagement offers, or referral programs to counteract negative growth.

+Reinforce Successful Strategies: The periods of high growth in February, March, and May could provide insights into which marketing strategies worked well, allowing you to replicate these efforts during similar months in the future.

 * Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**